tinythings/logjet/doc/protocol.md

 When TLS is enabled:

 - the framing described above is unchanged
-- replay clients still send the same replay request
+- replay clients still receive the same replay hello and send the same replay request
 - records are still streamed in the same wire format

 TLS protects the transport, not the framing itself.